Are you thinking of visiting Ios and wondering what are the best things to do on Ios Island?

 Ios Island terrain is a rocky, and barren landscape with most hikes being demanding and requiring experience on similar ground.
 Its highest mountain peak is Pyrgos (704m) with Profitis Ilias at 514m and Vouni at 409m.

-There are 9 marked trails crossing most of this Ios island.
-You can find more information on the trails on the Cycladen.be
+9 marked trails cross most of Ios Island.
+You can find more information on the trails on the Ios Path website.

 Taste the Local Cuisine